 The small blind checks, and you check behind.
 He shows 8h 7h and you split the pot.

 In summary, particularly at tables with many tight players, you should look for opportunities to loosen up early.
 The tight-early strategy may be easier to play, but if you’re looking for a bigger edge in tight games, it may be time to add a looser dimension to your early game.

 Planet Mark's Rec: If you are already at the stage where you are able to adjust your early game strategy to exploit the tendencies of multi-tabling opponents, then you will CRUSH the easy SNGs at Party Poker...
 With a brand that continues to attract recreational players, you will be surprised how consistently you can make money there.
-Bonus Code SNGPLANET gets you a cool 100% match up to $500 - Click to check out Party Poker for yourself now!
+Bonus Code SNGPLANET gets you a cool $30 in tokens to kick off your bankroll and unlocks cashback of up to 40% each week - Click to check out Party Poker for yourself now!